limelect/DelphiPRAXiS/README.md

-I used this project UnofficialDelphiPRAXiS from FMXExpress to expend it.
+I used this project UnofficialDelphiPRAXiS from FMXExpress to expand it.

 To use your Key and Number go to https://en.delphipraxis.net/ and